AK0922/olympic-data-pipeline/README.md

 For the sake of simplicity I have hardcoded the credentails for the database in the `docker-compose.yml` file

 In the interest in time, I have this working solution.
-This can be further modularized, data cleaned, can make config abstractions and many more.
+This can be further modularized, data cleaned, can make config abstractions, remove hardcoded values and many more.

 ## How to Run Application